-ATI Wealth Partners is headquartered in and currently serves in 3 states: Georgia, Massachusetts, New Hampshire.
+ATI Wealth Partners is headquartered in and currently serves in 4 states: Georgia, Illinois, Massachusetts, New Hampshire.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.

 This automated report was generated using SEC and FINRA data and was last updated on August 1st, 2022*.
 For data support, email "email@example.com".
 Firms that receive a 4.5 or 5-star rating are considered Trusted by investor.com.
 Learn more.